Legal Provisions for Sexual Harassment of Women at Workplace

 • The Committee is required to complete the inquiry within a time period of 90 days.
 On completion of the inquiry, the report will be sent to the employer or the District Officer, as the case may be, they are mandated to take action on the report within 60 days.

-• Every employer is required to constitute an Internal Complaints Committee at each office or branch with 10 or more employees.
-The District Officer is required to constitute a Local Complaints Committee at each district, and if required at the block level.
+• Every employer is required to constitute an Internal Committee at each office or branch with 10 or more employees.
+This body was originally called the “Internal Complaints Committee” but was renamed simply the “Internal Committee” by an amendment in 2016.
+The District Officer is required to constitute a Local Committee (originally the “Local Complaints Committee”) at each district, and if required at the block level.

 • The Complaints Committees are required to provide for conciliation before initiating an inquiry, if requested by the complainant.